pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 plot_individual_frailty(retention_df, [0, 1, 2], intention=True)
 ```

-where we see a stark difference in the predicted survival functions for each individual explainted by the measure of their stated intention to leave:
+In these plots we see a stark difference in the predicted survival functions for each individual explainted by the measure of their stated `intention` to leave.
+We can see this by examining the covariate profile of the three individuals.

 ```{code-cell} ipython3
 retention_df.iloc[0:3, :]